 First came the machines.
-With their steamy puffs and oily gears they complemented and almost replaced muscular work, yanking mankind into the industrial age.
-Now comes artificial intelligence, and with it a promise revolutionise all things human.
+With their steamy puffs and oily gears they complemented and almost replaced manual work, yanking mankind into the industrial age.
+Now comes Artificial Intelligence, and with it a promise revolutionise all things human.

-Artificial Intelligence (AI) – or the ability of machines to learn and perform ever more complex tasks – is opening up endless possibilities for science.
+Artificial Intelligence- or the ability of machines to learn and perform ever more complex tasks- is opening up endless possibilities for science.
 And climate change researchers have made it a weapon of choice.

-Maria Uriarte and Tian Zheng from Columbia University and the Data Science Institute in London are using AI to understand how tropical storms affect forests.
+Maria Uriarte and Tian Zheng from Columbia University and the Data Science Institute in London are using Artificial Intelligence to understand how tropical storms affect forests.

 In October 2017, the most powerful storm to strike Puerto Rico since 1928 wreaked havoc across the nation, tearing up houses in its way and claiming over one thousand lives.
 It also strained the local ecosystem.
 Thousands of acres of the El Yunque National Forest lay in a battered state, with large trees uprooted and no more canopy to shield the soil from the torching Caribbean sun.